Research Regarding Labor Progress and Adverse Outcomes

 The new research prompted debate about study design and mathematical analysis, and whether the new data can be applied to individual labors (Cohen 2015).
 However, this debate ignores the fact that determining a normal rate of dilation by the 95th percentile cut off is a statistical standard, and has not been shown to correlate to a temporal labor threshold beyond which adverse outcomes begin to add up.
 Essentially, applying the bell curve to dilation rates, is not necessarily relevant to determining a safe length of time in labor.
 Subsequently, researchers (Albers 1999; Cheng 2010; Harper 2014) designed trials attempting to identify a point in labor where the negative outcomes begin to notably increase.

-Considering the limitations, this study suggests that among people who avoid interventions, do not experience prolonged rupture of membranes, and go on to birth via the birth canal unassisted by vacuum/forceps, there is no increase in adverse outcomes among the slowest 25% of birthers when compared to faster labors.
-Ultimately, those with slower labors did not have more instances of postpartum hemorrhage (heavy blood loss after delivery), elevated adult temperature after birth, 5-minute Apgar score (a measure of the baby’s vitality) less than 7, or newborn resuscitation.
-The study design did not include assessment of intrapartum (during labor) adult fever in the outcomes measured; hence, whether this parameter was more frequent among this trial’s slower birthers is unknown.
+Considering the limitations, this study suggests that among people who avoid interventions, do not experience prolonged rupture of membranes, and go on to deliver via the birth canal unassisted by vacuum/forceps, there is no increase in adverse outcomes among the slowest 25% of birthers when compared to faster labors.
+Specifically, those with slower labors did not have more instances of postpartum hemorrhage (heavy blood loss after delivery), elevated temperature in the adult after birth, a 5-minute Apgar score (a measure of the baby’s vitality) less than 7, or newborn resuscitation.
+The study did not include assessment of intrapartum (during labor) adult fever in the outcomes measured; hence, whether this parameter was more frequent among this trial’s slower birthers is unknown.

 In terms of labor duration, this study measured the length of time required to dilate from 4cm to 10cm.
 For the 95th percentile of first-time birthers it took 17.5 hours to dilate from 4cm to 10cm.
 If this was averaged to give an approximate hourly rate of dilation, it would be 0.3cm/hour, which is four times slower than the value derived from Friedman’s experiments.